Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 Change log:
+- added Risk-reward to show when position in profit
 - removed Currency Symbol for display
 - removed "hide all" (just unload the indicator instead)
 - remove "Hide_all" setting